©Jane Reisman Jampolis & Karl Reisman

 #1 Leonard Schwartz

-- the great master at rescuing the 1920′s and 1930′s musical tradition.
-I personally want to thank him for introducing me to the wonderful 1927 recording “Pleading” by Leo Reisman.
+the oroginal master at rescuing the 1920’s and 1930’s musical tradition.
+I personally want to thank him for introducing me to the wonderful 1927 recording “Pleading” by Leo Reisman. (available on the page as a Real Script).
+Also an MP3 is available at https://www.dropbox.com/sh/nthbrbcx8b3gyaa/AAAFlt8C3GGLGPqZTBQVBV3va?dl=0

 I also want to recognize the interest and work of